 If you still do not know, Malaysia consists of a variety of races, cultures, and religions.
 Yup, it’s a multiracial nation that populates diverse ethnic groups.

 Due to that, you may be wondering what languages are spoken in Malaysia?
 Since the country is made up of multiple races, some other languages are being spoken in Malaysia other than Bahasa Melayu.
-Plus, if you're wondering what foreign languages do Malaysian people learn, you're about to find out.
+Plus, if you’re wondering what foreign languages Malaysian people learn, you’re about to find out.

-In this blog, we'll look at the 30+ spoken languages, which are also written and widely practiced in Malaysia, both local and foreign languages.
+In this blog, we’ll look at the 30+ spoken languages, which are also written and widely practiced in Malaysia, both in local and foreign languages.

 Before we start talking about the types of languages used in Malaysia, it’s reasonable to look at the country’s demographics first to understand better how languages in the country developed.